 - 1. Select Create, Polygon Primitives, Sphere to create a sphere object. - 2.
-Select the Edit, Select All menu command to select all of the objects. - 3.
-In the Layer Editor, right click on the new layer and select Add Selected Objects from the pop-up menu.

-All objects are added to the new layer.

-- 4. In the Layer Editor, click on the first column in which the V is displayed. - All objects on the layer are hidden.
+In the Layer Editor, right click on the new layer and select Add Selected Objects from the pop-up menu. - The sphere object is added to the new layer. - 3.
+In the Layer Editor, click on the first column in which the V is displayed.
+All objects on the layer are hidden.